-Deploy a test environment on Azure (AX 2012)
+Deploy test environments on Azure

 Before you complete the procedures in this article, make sure that the following prerequisites are in place.